slaily/marketingletter/site/index.md

 ## **Don’t fear validation**
 ![Finding your first users, a plan present by PostHog](assets/images/fears-of-validating.png "Image created by PostHog")

+{: .note }
+> - You can’t validate something that doesn’t exist
+> - Getting first use, no matter how raw or imperfect your product is
+> - You need to be quick in this process

 You may be afraid of validating your idea, but it is critical to overcome this fear.
 The key is to test your concept quickly and gather real feedback.
 You should focus on developing tangible products and recruiting real users.
 It's important to keep in mind that users' behavior often diverges from your initial expectations.
 As Jason Fried wisely puts it, “You can't validate something that doesn't exist.”
 You need to be quick in this process.
 Getting initial usage—no matter how raw or imperfect—is crucial.
 It will help you determine whether your concept is compelling enough that early users are willing to endure some initial pain in pursuit of a solution to their problem.

 ## **Finding your first users**

 ![Finding your first users, a plan present by PostHog](assets/images/finding-first-users-posthog.png "Image created by PostHog")

+{: .note }
+> - You can’t validate something that doesn’t exist
+> - Getting first use, no matter how raw or imperfect your product is
+> - You need to be quick in this process

 Before you start your search, make sure you have a plan for finding your initial users.
 You don't need an exhaustive blueprint, but it’s important to have a clear idea of who your users are and how to reach them.
 Be prepared to explore multiple channels, as not every approach will work.
 When you reach out, keep your requests short and to the point.
 Aim for two or three sentences, not a wall of text.
 Be direct about your intentions; clearly state if you’re seeking feedback or if you’re looking to sell.
 Remember, having a deadline helps.
 It gives you a reason to push yourself.
 Without that deadline, it’s easy to lose your focus, and as you know, finding those first users can be tough.